 This short article describes how to flush (or reset) the DNS cache.
-DNS queries (ip addresses) are usually cached but sometimes it may be necessary to flush / clear the cache.
-Clearing (or “flushing”) cache will refresh this data.
-For instance, If you experience a lot of 404 (cannot find server) error codes, you may want to reset your DNS cache.
-This process is really easy.
+DNS queries (IP addresses) are usually cached, but sometimes it may be necessary to empty and flush the DNS cache.
+Clearing (or “flushing”) cache refreshes this data.
+For instance, if you experience a lot of 404 (cannot find server) error codes or you encounter issues where the named server is not resolving properly, you may want to reset your DNS cache.
+Luckily, this process is really easy.

 OS X 10.9 Mavericks

 dscacheutil -flushcache;sudo killall -HUP mDNSResponder

 OS X Mountain Lion or Lion (10.7 and 10.8)

 Launch the Terminal app (Applications > Utilities > Terminal) and enter (put in your admin password when prompted):

 Open Terminal and type:

 Mac OSX 10.4 And Below

 To check whether your DNS is now working normally, use the “dig” command.
 Stay in Terminal and type “dig appletoolbox.com.”
 Or the name of any website you regularly visit–just make sure you type dig before the web address.

 The command dig is used for querying DNS name servers for information about host addresses, mail exchanges, nameservers, and related information.
 If speed is your issue, look under the ANSWER SECTION for the Query time.